Chart Color Schemes

 The level of residential development activity in Spence is very low in comparison to the average area assessed nationally by AreaSearch

-Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Spence has averaged around 2 new dwelling approvals annually.
-Over the past five financial years, between FY-21 and FY-25, an estimated 11 homes were approved, with no approvals so far in FY-26.
+AreaSearch analysis of ABS building approval numbers in Spence shows an average of around 2 new dwelling approvals annually.
+Between FY-21 and FY-25, approximately 11 homes were approved, with no approvals recorded so far in FY-26.

-The population decline over recent years suggests that new supply has likely kept up with demand, offering good choice to buyers.
-New properties are constructed at an average value of $209,000, under regional levels, indicating more accessible housing choices for buyers.
-Compared to the Australian Capital Territory, Spence shows substantially reduced construction, 85.0% below the regional average per person.
-This limited new supply generally supports stronger demand and values for established homes, which is also under the national average, suggesting the area's established nature and potential planning limitations.
-New development consists of 50.0% standalone homes and 50.0% medium and high-density housing, creating more affordable entry points and suiting downsizers, investors, and first-home buyers.
-This shows a considerable change from the current housing mix, which is currently 92.0% houses, reflecting reduced availability of development sites and addressing shifting lifestyle demands and affordability requirements.
+The declining population suggests that new supply has likely been meeting demand, providing good choice for buyers.
+New properties are constructed at an average value of $209,000, which is under regional levels, indicating more accessible housing choices for buyers.
+Compared to the Australian Capital Territory, Spence shows substantially reduced construction, with 85.0% below the regional average per person.
+This limited new supply generally supports stronger demand and values for established homes, which are also under the national average, suggesting the area's established nature and potential planning limitations.
+New development consists of 50.0% standalone homes and 50.0% medium and high-density housing, creating more affordable entry points for downsizers, investors, and first-home buyers.
+This represents a considerable change from the current housing mix, which is currently 92.0% houses, reflecting reduced availability of development sites and addressing shifting lifestyle demands and affordability requirements.
 With around 1265 people per dwelling approval, Spence reflects a highly mature market.

 Population projections showing stability or decline suggest that Spence should see reduced housing demand pressures, benefiting potential buyers.